graphile-contrib/postgraphile-plugin-connection-filter/README.md

 Adds a powerful suite of filtering capabilities to a PostGraphile schema.

+> [!WARNING]
-> **Warning:** Use of this plugin with the default options may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
+> Use of this plugin with the default options may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
 See the [Performance and Security](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter#performance-and-security) section below for details.

 ## Usage

-Requires PostGraphile v4.5.0 or higher.

 Install with: